srngx/my-devops-notes/obsidian_vault/Index.md

 Hello, My name is Sarang, in this place I store my DevOps related Notes, assignments and Practical.
 Feel free to explore.

-*These notes are made using Obsidian App - A Markdown Notetaking App and Hosted with Cloudflare page.*
+*These notes are made using [Obsidian App](https://obsidian.md) - A Markdown Notetaking App and Hosted with [Cloudflare page](https://pages.cloudflare.com/).*

 >[!Warning]
->"These notes are subject to ongoing expansion and further amendments."
+>"These notes are not complete and subject to grow, modify and update in time to time, so its very likely that your shared page specific links might not work as that page itself either moved to different folder or replaced. "

 #### Linux